Main Content

 Program Educational Objectives (PEO)

-• PEO I: To train and educate students with general knowledge and skills in agricultural water management, agricultural production process, farm machinery and farm management.
+• PEO1: To train and educate students with general knowledge and skills in agricultural water management, agricultural production process, farm machinery and farm management.

-• PEO II: To provide a sound theoretical knowledge in engineering principles applied to agriculture.
+• PEO2: To provide a sound theoretical knowledge in engineering principles applied to agriculture.

-• PEO III: To prepare students for a successful agricultural engineering career integrating all aspects of engineering in agriculture.
+• PEO3: To prepare students for a successful agricultural engineering career integrating all aspects of engineering in agriculture.

-• PEO IV: To develop innovative capacity of students for increasing agricultural production with scarce water resources available.
+• PEO4: To develop innovative capacity of students for increasing agricultural production with scarce water resources available.

-• PEO V: To impart positive and responsive out their mission as engineers reach attitudes, initiative and creative thinking in their mission as engineers.
+• PEO5: To impart positive and responsive out their mission as engineers. reach attitudes, initiative and creative thinking in their mission as engineers.

-• PEO VI: To understand ethical issues and responsibility of serving the society and the environment at large.
+• PEO6: To understand ethical issues and responsibility of serving the society and the environment at large.

 Program Outcomes (POs)